danakj/craydate/windup/craydate/README.md

 named `PLAYDATE_SDK_PATH` that points to the directory where you installed it, such as `PLAYDATE_SDK_PATH=C:\playdate`.

-This crate uses unstable features in order to provide a `#![no_std]` library and application to run on the Playdate simulator and hardware devices.
+This crate uses unstable features in order to provide a `#![no_std]` application to run on the Playdate simulator and hardware device.
 Thus it requires use of the [Rust nightly compiler](https://doc.rust-lang.org/1.2.0/book/nightly-rust.html).

 # Getting Started